nymtech/nym/documentation/operators/src/nodes/troubleshooting.md

 ### What is `verloc` and do I have to configure my mix node to implement it?

 `verloc` is short for _verifiable location_.
 Mixnodes and gateways now measure speed-of-light distances to each other, in an attempt to verify how far apart they are.
-In later releases, this will allow us to algorithmically verify node locations in a non-fakeable and trustworthy manner.
+In later releases, this will allow us to algorithmically verify node locations in a non-fake-able and trustworthy manner.

 You don't have to do any additional configuration for your node to implement this, it is a passive process that runs in the background of the mixnet from version `0.10.1` onward.